 Most of the Company's sales are denominated in U.S. dollars.
 In addition, a substantial portion of the Company's expenses is incurred in U.S. dollars.
 The Company's management believes that the U.S. dollar is the primary currency of the economic environment in which the Company and its subsidiaries operate, and thus the U.S. dollar is their functional and reporting currency.
-Accordingly, monetary accounts maintained in currencies other than the U.S. dollar (principally cash and cash equivalents, short-term deposits and liabilities) are remeasured into U.S. dollars using the foreign exchange rate at the balance sheet date.
+Accordingly, monetary accounts maintained in currencies other than the U.S. dollar (principally cash and cash equivalents and liabilities) are remeasured into U.S. dollars using the foreign exchange rate at the balance sheet date.
 Operational accounts and non-monetary balance sheet accounts are measured and recorded at the rate in effect at the date of the transaction.
 All transaction gains and losses of the remeasurement of monetary balance sheet items are reflected in the statement of income as financial income or expenses, as appropriate.

-The Company hedges the exposure of assets and anticipated revenues denominated in the Japanese Yen as well as anticipated expenses denominated in Euros with forward and option contracts.
+The Company hedges the exposure of assets and anticipated revenues denominated in the Japanese Yen as well as anticipated expenses denominated in Euro with forward and option contracts.
 The Company monitors its foreign currency exposures periodically to maximize the overall effectiveness of its foreign currency hedge positions.
-If these derivatives meet the definition of a hedge and are so designated, depending on the nature of the hedge, changes in the fair value of derivatives will either be offset against the change in fair value of the hedged assets, liabilities or firm commitments through earnings or recognized in other comprehensive income until the hedged item is recognized in earnings.
+If these derivatives meet the definition of a hedge and are so designated, depending on the nature of the hedge, changes in the fair value of derivatives will either be offset against the change in fair value of the hedged assets, liabilities through earnings or recognized in other comprehensive income for firm commitments until the hedged item is recognized in earnings.
 The ineffective portion of a derivative's change in fair value is recognized in earnings.

-As of December 31, 2003, the Company's management believes that because the above transactions are carried out with well-established institutions, liabilities owing to the Company will be fulfilled.
-Total outstanding zero cost collar contracts and forward contracts to hedge customers' balances to sell/purchase U.S. dollars in exchange for Japanese Yen were in the amount of \$ 9.3 million.
-Total outstanding transactions to sell/purchase Euro in exchange for U.S. dollars were in the amount of \$4.0 million.
-The above transactions were for a period of up to three months.
-As of December 31 2003, the Company expects to reclassify during the following three months an insignificant amount of unrealized losses from accumulated other comprehensive loss to expenses.
+As of December 31, 2004, the Company's management believes that because the above transactions are carried out with well-established institutions, liabilities owing to the Company will be fulfilled.
+Total outstanding zero cost collar contracts and forward contracts to hedge customers' balances to sell/purchase U.S. dollars in exchange for Japanese Yen were in the amount of \$25.6 million.
+The above transactions were for a period of up to twelve months.
+As of December 31 2004, the Company expects to reclassify during the following year an insignificant amount of unrealized losses from accumulated other comprehensive loss to expenses.